shubh-564738/Docsify/README.md

 <br>

 **Step2-**
-1) First check node.js and npm in your machine
+1) First, check if Node.js and npm are installed on your machine.

 2) To check if Node.js is installed, type the following command
 ```